 Scope and content

-In this course, you will learn about the roles and functions of intelligence and policy, and what constitutes good intelligence support for decision-making.
-You will cover the policy and political dimensions of responding to intelligence assessments, and assess case studies of how the intelligence and policy communities have worked together (or could have collaborated better) to respond to specific issues and incidents.
+In this practical course, you will learn about the roles and functions of intelligence and policy, and what constitutes good intelligence support for decision-making.
+You will cover the policy cycle as well as the political dimensions of responding to intelligence assessments.
+You will assess case studies of how the intelligence and policy communities have worked together (or could have collaborated better) to respond to specific issues and incidents.

 “I have been an intelligence professional for the past 15 years.
 What this course did for me was to allow me to put my intelligence knowledge into a related but different environment, allowing me to see how intelligence works in influencing policy, and the challenges faced by policy makers even with good intelligence at their disposal.”